MassWildlife Lands Viewer

 What you need for MassWildlife Lands Viewer

-Use the MassWildlife Lands Viewer to explore WMAs, WCEs. and Access Areas.
+Use the MassWildlife Lands Viewer to explore Wildlife Management Areas, Wildlife Conservation Easements and other open space.
 To start exploring:

 - Use the drop-down menu in the upper left to search by town or property name.

 - You can learn more about the area once you’ve zoomed in.
-Clicking on the “P” gives information about parking.
-You can find fact sheets for some WMAs by clicking on the solid area of the map.
+Click on the “P” to get parking information and directions.
+You can find fact sheets for most WMAs by clicking on the green WMA shapes.

 - You can get more information about the property by switching the basemap.
 The satellite basemap shows details about the kind of habitat on a particular property.
-The two topographic basemaps give more detail about elevation changes and some information about structures and roads.
-Be sure to drag the slider from darker to lighter to temporarily hide the property boundary and see more details of the area.
+The topographic basemaps give more detail about elevation changes and some information about structures and roads.
+You can check and un-check layers to get a better look at features covered by the green shapes.

 - Click on the Print button or use the Share button to generate a link to the map you’ve created.